Svetzayats/usa-plates/README.md

 - `TELEGRAM_BOT_TOKEN`: Bot token from BotFather.
 - `TELEGRAM_CHAT_ID`: Target chat ID (channel username as `@channelname` or numeric ID for group/channel).
 - `API_JSON_LIMIT` (optional): JSON body limit for uploads, default `20mb`.
+- `TELEGRAM_SHARING_CODE` (optional): If set, only clients that provide this code will be allowed to forward photos to Telegram.

 `.env.example`: